Your Topics, Multiple Stories: Complete Strategy Guide

 Timeline Angle — Where in the Journey?

-This one maps naturally to the content marketing funnel, but it applies beyond marketing.
-Think about where your reader is in their relationship with the topic: Are they encountering it for the first time?
+This one applies quite naturally to the content marketing funnel but it‘s wider than marketing.
+Consider your reader‘s journey with this subject: How new are they to it?
 Are they stuck mid-process?
 Have they tried and failed once already?

 Each of those moments is a different story entry point.
 And each one requires different information, different tone, and different examples.